nats-io/nats.deno/README.md

 ```

 Be aware that when a client closes, you will need to wait for the `closed()` promise to resolve.
-When it resolves, the client has finished and won't reconnect.
+When it resolves, the client is done and will not reconnect.

 ## Connection Options